Universal sublinear resistivity in vanadium kagome materials hosting charge density waves: Results and Discussion

 The compounds ScV$_6$Sn$_6$ and LuV$_6$Sn$_6$ share numerous features, as demonstrated by their extremely similar orbital-projected electronic band structures.
-Specifically, both compounds exhibit a kagome lattice with a $d_{z^2}$ orbital configuration that displays a Dirac point situated below the Fermi level ($E_F$) at the K point, a saddle point near $E_F$ and a flat band positioned above $E_F$ level by 0.3 eV throughout the entire Brillouin zone in the $k_z = 0$ plane [as depicted in Fig.~\ref{Bands}~(a,c)].
+Specifically, both compounds exhibit a kagome lattice with a $d_{z^2}$ orbital configuration that displays a Dirac point at the K point situated below the Fermi level ($E_F$), a saddle point near $E_F$ and a flat band positioned above $E_F$ level by 0.3 eV throughout the entire Brillouin zone in the $k_z = 0$ plane.
+The Dirac point at the K point at -0.4 eV has $d_{x^2-y^2}+d_{xy}$ orbital character.
+All of these features are depicted in Fig.~\ref{Bands}(b,d).

 Notably, the band characterized by the $d_{z^2}$ orbital component is non-continuous along the M--K line due to interactions with non-orthogonal $d_{xz}$ and $d_{yz}$ orbital bands.
-Upon closer inspection, however, ScV$_6$Sn$_6$ exhibits smaller-sized electron pockets near the M-points highlighted in Fig.~\ref{Bands}~(a,c) relative to LuV$_6$Sn$_6$.
-These diminutive pockets may facilitate superior carrier mobility which enhance the electrical conductivity.
-The Fermi surface of ScV$_6$Sn$_6$ displays a higher Fermi velocity than LuV$_6$Sn$_6$ nearly everywhere throughout the Brillouin zone, especially near $k_{z}$=0.5 by a factor of 1.5 [Fig.~\ref{Bands}~(b,d)], which enhances the carrier mobility.
+Upon closer inspection, however, ScV$_6$Sn$_6$ exhibits smaller-sized electron pockets near the M-points highlighted in Fig.~\ref{Bands}(b,d) relative to LuV$_6$Sn$_6$.
+These diminutive pockets may facilitate superior carrier mobility, which enhances electrical conductivity.
+The Fermi surface of ScV$_6$Sn$_6$ displays a higher Fermi velocity than LuV$_6$Sn$_6$ nearly everywhere throughout the Brillouin zone, especially near $k_{z}$=0.5 by a factor of 1.5 [Fig.~\ref{Bands}(c,e)], which enhances the carrier mobility.
 Besides the nearly flat band around 300 meV above $E_F$, there also exists significant van Hove singularities at the hole side in ScV$_6$Sn$_6$.
-The band structure of ScV$_6$Sn$_6$ below the CDW phase is presented in Ref.~\cite{ScV6Sn6_QO}.
-We present the calculated DOS in Fig.~\ref{DOS_VHS}~(a).
+The band structure of ScV$_6$Sn$_6$ below the CDW phase is presented in Ref.~\cite{ScV6Sn6_ARPES}.
+We present the calculated DOS in Fig.~\ref{DOS_VHS}(a).
 We found that in ScV$_6$Sn$_6$ the VHS peak is very close to the Fermi level, $E_{\textrm{VHS}}=-80$ meV for $T>T_{\textrm{CDW}}$.
 In the CDW state, the VHS moves away to $E_{\textrm{VHS}}=-165$ meV.
-This departure of the VHS away from $E_F$ leads to modification of the magnetic susceptibility and resistivity which we explain in Sec.~\ref{chi} and Sec.~\ref{NFL}.
+This departure of the VHS away from $E_F$ leads to modification of the magnetic susceptibility and resistivity, which we explain in Sec.~\ref{chi} and Sec.~\ref{NFL}.